jcowan12/DataScraper-Visualizer/README.md

 # DataScraper-Visualizer
+## Program that scrapes shop data, stores that data, and outputs the data to a dashboard
-## Built using Python, Excel, and StreamLit
+### Built using Python, Excel, and StreamLit
 ### Utilizes Python's pandas library for data storage, Request-HTML for scraping, and Plotly Express for graphing